<< previous page: latest news from adbrands weekly update | brands & activities

 In early 2009, Unilever began exploring a new strategy in China, where the "real beauty" concept had never caught consumer interest.
 The group acquired local rights to the format of American comedy series Ugly Betty, and remade it for Chinese television (as "Ugly Wudi") with heavy product placement of Dove and other group brands.
 The creation of a new advertising campaign for the Dove brand was a key plot point running through several episodes.

-Marketers in the UK include Steve Miles (SVP, global marketing, Dove), Victoria Sjardin (senior global director, Dove), Julie Thompson (global digital director, Dove), Catherine Rushton (senior brand manager, Dove masterbrand & skin cleansing), Lucy Howdle (senior global brand development manager, Dove Skin), Neil Brading (senior global brand development manager, Dove Men+Care), Jocelyn Hsieh (senior global brand development manager, Dove Wash), Hannah Burns (senior global brand manager), Rachel Mattey (global brand development manager, Dove Men+Care), Hamish Priest (global media manager, Dove), Nikita Sona (global brand manager, Dove Hair), Raphael Estripeau (global consumer & market insight manager, Dove Hair).
+Sophie Galvani is global VP for the Dove masterbrand, based in London.
+Other marketers in the UK include Steve Miles (EVP, global marketing, Dove), Dinara Bekmansarova (senior global brand director), Julie Thompson (global digital director, Dove), Catherine Rushton (senior brand manager, Dove masterbrand & skin cleansing), Lucy Howdle (senior global brand development manager, Dove Skin), Neil Brading (senior global brand development manager, Dove Men+Care), Jocelyn Hsieh (senior global brand development manager, Dove Wash), Hannah Burns (global marketing manager), Rachel Mattey (global brand development manager, Dove Men+Care), Hamish Priest (global media manager, Dove), Nikita Sona (global brand manager, Dove Hair), Raphael Estripeau (global consumer & market insight manager, Dove Hair).

-Marketers in the US include Nick Soukas (VP, skin cleansing), Maite Bosch (senior global brand development director, Dove), Jennifer Bremner (brand development director, skin cleansing), Santiago Hunt (global brand development director, Dove Men+Care), Rodrigo Ferrari (global brand development director, Dove Bar), Melissa Grevstad (senior global brand development manager, Dove Men+Care), Augusto Carzon (senior global brand director, Dove Deo), Michelle Taite (global brand development manager, Dove), Maris Johansson (global brand development manager, Dove Bar), Danielle Davis (associate brand manager Dove Men+Care).
+Marketers in the US include Brent Shakeshaft is (VP, global marketing, Dove cleansing), Nick Soukas (VP, skin cleansing), Maite Bosch (senior global brand development director, Dove), Jennifer Bremner (brand development director, skin cleansing), Santiago Hunt (global brand development director, Dove Men+Care), Rodrigo Ferrari (global brand development director, Dove Bar), Melissa Grevstad (senior global brand development manager, Dove Men+Care), Augusto Carzon (senior global brand director, Dove Deo), Michelle Taite (global brand development manager, Dove), Maris Johansson (global brand development manager, Dove Bar), Danielle Davis (associate brand manager Dove Men+Care).

 The formula for Dove was originally developed during World War II.
 It was actually designed for the US Army, which required a detergent for soldiers that would lather with sea-water.
 After the war, scientists at Lever Brothers continued to experiment with the formulation in a bid to reduce the scum produced by ordinary detergents.
 However the original product was found to have an unfortunate irritant effect on skin.
 To counter that, Lever's researchers added stearic acid, one of the main ingredients in cold cream, to the mix.
 The resulting combination, part-skin cream and part-soap, offered huge marketing opportunities, and it was launched in the US in 1956, priced at twice the cost of the company's existing Lux soap.
 The accompanying advertising, from what was then the agency Hewitt Ogilvy Benson & Mather, promised that "Dove creams your skin while you wash" and "Soap is suddenly old-fashioned".
 That approach proved hugely successful, quickly establishing Dove as a core household brand.
 It was marketed primarily for facial cleansing, with that the fact that it doesn't dry out the skin as its key selling point.
 "Real women" were first used in its marketing from the late 1960s, endorsing its benefits for what was supposedly a hidden camera.